 In November 2008, the FASB's Emerging Issues Task Force reached a consensus on EITF Issue No. 08-6, "Equity Method Investment Accounting Considerations".
 EITF 08-6 continues to follow the accounting for the initial carrying value of equity method investments in APB Opinion No. 18, The Equity Method of Accounting for Investments in Common Stock, which is based on a cost accumulation model and generally excludes contingent consideration.
 EITF 08-6 also specifies that other-than-temporary impairment testing by the investor should be performed at the investment level and that a separate impairment assessment of the underlying assets is not required.
 An impairment charge by the investee should result in an adjustment of the investor's basis of the impaired asset for the investor's pro-rata share of such impairment.
-In addition, EITF 08-6 reached a consensus on how to account for an issuance of shares by an investment with any gains or losses recorded through earnings.
+In addition, EITF 08-6 reached a consensus on how to account for an issuance of shares by an investee that reduces the investor's ownership share of the investee.
+An investor should account for such transactions as if it had sold a proportionate share of its investment with any gains or losses recorded through earnings.
 EITF 08-6 also addresses the accounting for a change in an investment from the equity method to the cost method after adoption of Statement 160.
 EITF 08-6 affirms the existing guidance in APB 18, which requires cessation of the equity method of accounting and application of FASB Statement No. 115, Accounting for Certain Investments in Debt and Equity Securities, or the cost method under APB 18, as appropriate.
 EITF 08-6 is effective for transactions occurring on or after December 15, 2008.
 We do not anticipate that the adoption of EITF 08-6 will materially impact the Company's financial position or results of operations.

 In December 2008, the FASB issued FASB Staff Position FAS 132(R)-1, "Employers' Disclosures about Postretirement Benefit Plan Assets."
 FSP FAS 132(R)-1 provides guidance on an employer's disclosures about plan assets of a defined benefit pension or other postretirement plan.
 FSP FAS 132(R)-1 also includes a technical amendment to FASB Statement No. 132(R), effective immediately, which requires nonpublic entities to disclose net periodic benefit cost for each annual period for which a statement of income is presented.
 The disclosures about plan assets required by FSP FAS 132(R)-1 must be provided for fiscal years ending after December 15, 2009.
-The Company is currently evaluating the impact of the FSP on its disclosures about plan assets.
+The Company is currently evaluating the impact of the fSp on its disclosures about plan assets.